OSGeoLabBp/tutorials/english/data_processing/README.rst

 quite similiar to Matlab, you can easy port programs between GNU Octave and Matlab.

-Python is nowadays one of the most popular programming language.
+Python is nowadays one of the most popular programming languages.
+It has several extension modules.
-Numpy modul adds Python the power to numeric processing.
+Numpy modul adds the power to numeric processing to Python.

 Samples mostly concern on observation data/file processing.